MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-configure-cloudflare-integration.md

 ## Firewall rules: Traffic from the Tor network

-We recommend you block traffic orginating from the Tor proxy network, unless your organization needs to support the traffic.
-To block the traffic.
+We recommend you block traffic that originates from the Tor proxy network, unless your organization needs to support the traffic.

    > [!NOTE]
    > If you can't block Tor traffic, select **Interactive Challenge**, not **Block**.